pablitxn/local-gpt/readme.md

 ### Public Version

-The public version of the application is hosted on Vercel and can be accessed at [local-gpt-sigma.vercel.app](local-gpt-sigma.vercel.app).
+The public version of the application is hosted on Vercel and can be accessed at [https://local-gpt-sigma.vercel.app](https://local-gpt-sigma.vercel.app).
 This version is available for general use.

 ### Private Development Version